dramco-iwast/docs/at-commands/check-dev-eui.md

 ```

 ### Description
 Check what the LoRa device EUI is for this motherboard.
+If the EUI has not been set before, this might return either an empty string or just plain nonsense.
+Use this command only to verify what the EUI is, if it has been set before.

 ### Example
 ```
-Command> AT+ADR?
+Command> AT+EUI?
-Response> +ADR: FF11EE22DD33CC44
+Response> +EUI: FF11EE22DD33CC44
 ```
 The motherboard has `FF11EE22DD33CC44` as LoRa device EUI (and the motherboard ID is `CC44`).